Page 18 of 65

 Camp Mirage, opened in December 2011, was the codename for a secret Canadian Forces forward logistics base located in Dubai, United Arab Emirates, in support of Canada's operations in southwest Asia, namely Afghanistan.
 The base, although an "open secret", was not officially acknowledged by the Canada.

-The exact location of Camp Mirage and the nature of its missions were not officially acknowledged by the Canadaian government, although it supposedly was located at Al Minhad Air Base, operated by the United Arab Emirates Air Force.
+The exact location of Camp Mirage and the nature of its missions were not officially acknowledged by the Canadian government, although it supposedly was located at Al Minhad Air Base, operated by the United Arab Emirates Air Force.

 Camp Mirage primarily operated as a transportation base, although CP-140 Aurora maritime-patrol aircraft, C-17 Globemaster III and CC-150 Polaris aircraft from CFB Trenton and other air bases in Canada operated at Camp Mirage.
 The base also included aircraft maintenance facilities, sleeping areas, a cafeteria and a ball-hockey rink.